-Tabor has remained in the spotlight since, not always for something positive.
+Tabor spent much of the season in the spotlight, not always for something positive.

 He made headlines over the summer for boldly predicting Florida would hand Tennessee a 12th consecutive loss.
 The Gators got rolled in Knoxville.

 He was kicked out of practice for a week and suspended for the season opener after getting into a fight with teammate C'yontai Lewis during practice in August.
 A few days after the suspension, Tabor posted video on social media of him buying a homeless man shoes and giving him $20.
 Some questioned Tabor's timing, saying he was merely trying to make up for the fight.

 He also was suspended one game in 2015 for violating University Athletic Association policy.
 He openly criticized the UAA on Twitter for its decision and later apologized.

 He kept a much lower profile after his second suspension, likely realizing more issues would damage his NFL stock and cost him financially.

 He stayed out of trouble, kept quiet and proved to be Florida's best defensive player.
 Although opposing quarterbacks rarely threw his way, Tabor broke up six passes and returned one of his four picks for a touchdown.

 He was named a first-team all-Southeastern Conference selection by The Associated Press and league coaches.
 He also received second-team All-America honors from the Football Writers Association of America, the American Football Coaches Association, CBS Sports and Sports Illustrated.
 He was a third-team AP selection.